DesignCon is part of the Informa Markets Division of Informa PLC

 • Sustainable PCB manufacturing

-The recent trends in data center, networking, cloud computing, mobile, autonomous driving, machine learning, virtual/augmented reality, and high-performance computing (HPC) present great challenges in I/O interface designs.
+The recent trends in data center, networking, cloud computing, mobile, autonomous driving, machine learning, virtual/augmented reality, and high-performance computing (HPC) present great challenges in interface design.
 Interface design also needs to meet increased bandwidth requirements while reducing power, cost, form factor, and maintaining or reducing latency.
-This track addresses the latest design techniques and signal and power integrity solutions to meet these requirements for various I/O interfaces in areas of Memory interface, 2.5D/3D/SiP and high-speed chip-to-chip interconnects.
+This track addresses the latest design techniques and signal and power integrity solutions to meet these requirements for various designs in areas of memory interface, such as UCIe, 3DIC/SiP, and high-speed chip-to-chip interconnects.
+Use of AI/ML techniques to manage the complexity of advanced interface design and optimize trade-offs among power, cost, and latency.

 • Memory interface